ibalampanis/ai-ethics/guide.md

 - **Consent**:
   The question whether a user can give informed consent in a system that he himself may not understand.
 This category falls under the premise that users, when interacting with online content, make a choice regarding the share of their data.
 But can they make the same choice when they don't know the insides of the AI models used by the private company/ organization?

+- **Anonimazation**:
+	Whenever possible, personal data should be anonymized to protect individual's privacy.
+This involves techniques that remove or encrypte identifying information so that individuals cannot be directly or indirectly identified.
+Common techniques for anonymization include: Generalazation, Randomization, Masking

 <p align="center">
   <img width="200" src="media/AI/privacy.png" alt="">
 </p>